yiisoft/yii2-queue/docs/guide/retryable.md

 });
 ```

-Event handlers are executed after `RetryableJob` methods, and therefore have the highest priority.
+Event handlers are executed after `RetryableJobInterface` methods, and therefore have the highest
+priority.

 Restrictions
 ------------